Home Financing: Is It Better to Use a Local or National Lender?

 Local lenders are your neighbors.
-They live in your community, shop at the same grocery store, and eat at the same restaurants, so they know the area intimately.
-They have personal connections with the appraisers and underwriters.
+They live in your community, shop at the same grocery stores, and eat at the same restaurants, so they know the area intimately.
+They also have personal connections with the appraisers and underwriters.

 And it’s their understanding of your local community and the housing market that make local lenders so valuable.

 Allied Mortgage Group shares that “using a local lender allows you to work face-to-face with an expert, eliminating a lot of uncertainty and anxiety.
 With local lenders, you avoid those dreaded customer service lines manned by a team of voice-activated computers, and your messages won’t sit in a voicemail box unanswered for weeks on end.
 You’ll instead have a cell number you can call or text at a moment’s notice.”